Last updated on: January 27, 2026

 Conditional multi-step logic

 After the first step, each subsequent step is checked against an internal success flag.
-If the flag matches the condition, the step is run.
-Otherwise, it is skipped.
+If the flag matches the condition, the step runs.
+Otherwise, the step is skipped.

 A step is marked as failed if: